 Humbug Marsh is 410 acres along West Jefferson Avenue near Vreeland Road in Trenton and Gibraltar.
 It contains the last mile of undeveloped shoreline along the Detroit River.
-Humbug Marsh has an environmental education shelter, interpretive trails, a wetlands boardwalk, a bald eagle platform and a stream crossing.
+Humbug Marsh has an environmental education shelter, interpretive trails, a wetlands boardwalk, a bald eagle platform, two wildlife observation decks and a stream crossing.
 A refuge headquarters and visitors center are under construction.

 Pointe Mouillee State Game Area

 Pointe Mouillee, a 4,000-acre freshwater marsh, extends into Lake Erie near the mouth of the Huron River, and is in Wayne and Monroe counties.
 It's under the jurisdiction of the Michigan Department of Natural Resources, and also includes Celeron and Stoney islands.
 There is an annual waterfowl festival.
 There is a boat ramp, and visitors can hike, fish and hunt (in season and in certain areas).

 The center is the gateway to the 300-acre Environmental Study Area available to university students, school groups and the public.
 It is open from 10 a.m. to 5 p.m.
 Mondays to Saturdays.
 The Rouge River Bird Observatory, established in 1992, is part of the center.
 Its website is www.rrbo.org and its telephone number is 1-313-583-6373.

 16777 North Line Road

 The facility encompasses about 54,000 square feet and includes an indoor pool with a water slide and sauna, an outdoor splash park, an elevated track and fitness area, a gymnasium, a climbing wall, day camps, numerous physical fitness programs, meeting rooms and a cafe.

 Please visit the